FatihKoz/DisposableTheme/docs/README.md

 ## Footer Positioning and Content

 As per the license, **theme name should be always visible in all pages**.
-Editing the footer is still possible but `Disposable` link SHOULD BE always visible.
+Editing the footer is still possible but `Disposable` link **SHOULD BE** always visible.

 If you need more space in footer area, kindly check theme stylesheet to add yourself some space 'cause it is really limited with a small area and always placed at the bottom.

 ## Release / Update Notes

+05.JAN.22

+* Fixed the ordering of Type Ratings (it is now alphabetically sorted at user profile)
+* Added Stable Approach Plugin's FDM Results to personal pireps page
+* Added some new stats to user profile page (for FDM and Monthly Flight Assignments)
+  *Both additions need minimum Disposable Basic v3.0.9 and Stable Approach Plugin*

 18.DEC.21